rgripper/webcomponent-esbuild/post.md

 > If you use `create-react-app`, you can just put the code from `EvilPlanElement.jsx` in your `src/index.jsx` file.
 Then type your custom element within `<body>` same as in the example above.
 Webpack will insert script tag for you _on the flight_.

-This works alright, but my gut feeling was - there must be a lot of corner cases.
-But not really, at least not in production.
-It is supported in all major browsers except IE and Edge 16-18 (before Edge migrated to use Chromium under the hood) (TODO: just put icons with versions).
+This works alright, but there must be a lot of corner cases, right?
+Not really, at least not in production.
+It is supported in [all major browsers](https://caniuse.com/custom-elementsv1) except IE and Edge 16-18 (before Edge migrated to use Chromium under the hood) (TODO: just put icons with versions).
 If you’re really anxious, you can use this [polyfill](https://github.com/webcomponents/polyfills)

 ### Passing data (attributes and properties)

-One annoying bit in an HTML element not every property corresponds to an attribute, and watching data changes on both of them is two different stories.
+One annoying bit in that in HTML elements not every property corresponds to an attribute, and watching data changes on both is two different stories.

 CODE EXAMPLE (index.jsx - accepting text through a value attribute)